Google's quality sampling kills scaled content, not AI detection

 Watch out for

-Subfolder-level penalties from bad samples.
-If Google evaluates a representative sample from a URL pattern and the sample fails, the entire subfolder or pattern may lose crawl priority.
-A few poor pages can drag down hundreds of decent ones grouped under the same path.
+Subfolder-level collateral damage from bad samples.
+Taylor’s model implies that if Google evaluates a representative sample from a URL pattern and the sample fails, the entire subfolder or pattern may lose crawl priority.
+A few poor pages could drag down hundreds of decent ones grouped under the same path.

-Misreading the freshness boost as validation.
+Misreading initial visibility as validation.
 Early traffic to new content does not mean Google has judged it high quality.
-The freshness boost reflects initial processing of new URLs, not a quality endorsement.
-Give scaled content time to settle before drawing conclusions about performance.
+Initial visibility may reflect processing of new URLs or temporary ranking experiments, not a quality endorsement.
+Give scaled content 2-3 months to settle before drawing conclusions about performance.